cobour/neon-world/readme.md

 **inflate.asm** (downloaded [here](https://raw.githubusercontent.com/keirf/Amiga-Stuff/master/inflate/inflate.asm) on 2022-11-23)
 The only thing added by me is the "xdef inflate" directive and source is reformatted by Amiga Assembly (VSC plugin).

+## State of development

+Playership can move and fire shots.
+Shots collide with background.
+There is no collision detection between shots and enemies.
+Player dies on collision with background or enemies.